Modern Foreign Languages

 The Languages Faculty has six specialist language teachers.
 Our aim is to give a feeling of enjoyment and success using a variety of languages.
 We have 4 teaching rooms and a set of 20 laptops which are available to all students.

-The main languages in the curriculum are French and German.
-Students also have the opportunity to take up Spanish at Key Stage 4.
+The two languages studied in Year 7 and 8 are French and German.
+From September 2021, some students in Year 9 will also have the opportunity to take up Spanish, alongside their other language.
 We aim to introduce students to other ways of life within Europe and across the world and to develop imaginative as well as creative talents through drama, cross-curricular projects and song.
 In Year 10 students can currently opt for French, German and Spanish languages to GCSE.

 In the Sixth Form A level courses are available in French, Spanish and German and are popular options, not only for future students of languages in Higher Education but, increasingly, for those wanting a language to enhance their career prospects in other fields.